 So far I have been able to consider using Stryd in many of my races, but never in triathlon.
 Not only because I didn't record heart rate data while in the water, but mainly because the initial model was not immersion resistant.
 If I wanted to have HR data in the swimming segment I had to use a sensor, and then change it in the transition if I wanted power data in the race.

-If only the pod on the strap needed to be changed it would be feasible, but the Garmin HRM-Tri does not allow removal from the strap and the Suunto Smart Sensor is smaller and the strap is not compatible, so everything would have to be changed.
-And that's 15-20 seconds.
-You know what I have to train to lower my running time by 20 seconds?
-So it was totally unfeasible.
+If it were only necessary to change the "pod" on the strap it would be doable, but the Garmin HRM-Tri does not allow removal from the strap and the Suunto Smart Sensor is smaller in size and the strap is not compatible, so everything would have to be changed.
+And that's 15-20 seconds, do you know what I have to train to get my run time down by 20 seconds?
+So it was something totally unfeasible.

 And likewise, whoever buys a watch with an optical sensor because he's sick of the sensor in his chest... are we going to ask him to put the sensor back in to measure the power?
 No, I don't think so.